 The Trevi Fountain is one of Rome’s iconic symbols, just like the Colosseum.
 This might be the most famous fountain in the world as it was featured in many movies that set their scene in Rome.
 Originally located at the spot where 3 roads (tre vie- hence the name) came together and meant the end of an aqueduct that provided ancient Romans with water.

 Thanks to numerous renovations in the 1980s and 90s and most recently 2015, you can hardly tell the fountain was originally built between 1732 and 1762.
 Nicola Salvi won a designer competition although he didn’t have the winning design.
 The original winner Alessandro Galilei was from Florence and that did not sit well with the proud Romans, so Roman citizen Salvi got the job.

 Free things to do at the Trevi Fountain Rome

 Stand with your back against the fountain and throw a coin with your right hand, over your left shoulder.
 This will guarantee you, you will return to Rome (so legend has it).
 Of course, in these modern times, just make the mandatory selfie while doing so, otherwise, the Roman gods will not believe you.

 If you’re wondering how much money is purposely thrown into the Trevi Fountain?
 Roughly 3.000 to 4.000€.
 A day!
 The money is collected each day and given to the church to help the people in need.
 Be aware, ‘gathering’ coins from the fountain yourself is not allowed.
 Recent events have opened discussion if the money should not be used otherwise.
 For example to help the average Roman people and fix the bad condition of the Roman roads.

 Another thing you could (try) to do is photograph the fountain.
 I applaud you if you succeed because the 26.3 meters (86 ft) high and 49.15 meters (161.3 ft) wide Trevi Fountain is impossible to capture with a normal camera.

-The Hotel Fontana directly opposite the Trevi Fountain has a breakfast room at the top floor with views of the fountain.
+The Hotel Fontana directly opposite the Trevi Fountain has a breakfast room on the top floor with views of the fountain.
 Or opt to book one of their hotel rooms with Trevi Fountain View.
 Click here to find out availability and prices.